What's My Approach to Therapy?

 ADDICTION

 I see addiction as a disease of the nervous system: an unhealthy way of regulating.
 Like any disease, nobody chooses it: it chooses you.
 And you can choose to overcome it.
 It is usually a maladaptive coping response to difficult experiences.
-It disconnects us from our authenticity and negatively impacts relationships.
+It disconnects you from your authenticity and negatively impacts relationships.
 By addressing the trauma that led to addiction, you can overcome it.
 As well as substance addictions, I specialize in process addictions like sex, pornography and social media.

 CODEPENDENCY